meliorence/react-native-render-html/README.md

         // Texts elements are always children of wrappers, this is why we check the tag
         // with "parent.name" and not "name"
         return data.toUpperCase();
-    } else {
-        // Return a falsy value for anything else than the <h1> tag so nothing is altered return false;
     }
-}
+    // Don't return anything (eg a falsy value) for anything else than the <h1> tag so nothing is altered }
 ```